Trump: Netanyahu should 'hold back' on settlements

 The encounter Wednesday is expected to be the start in a warmer chapter in US-Israel relations after years of discord between Netanyahu and the Obama administration.

+Trump also answered a question about connections between a rise in anti-Semitic incidents in the US since his election and support his campaign received from bigoted groups by first touting his electoral victory before pledging he will "do everything in our power to stop long-simmering racism and other things going on."

+Netanyahu backed Trump on the issue, saying, "There is no greater supporter for the Jewish people and the Jewish state than President Donald Trump.
+We should put that to rest."

-Netanyahu arrives at a White House in turmoil following the resignation of national security adviser Michael Flynn and CNN's report that top Trump campaign officials, including Flynn, were in contact with suspected Russian operatives during the campaign, according to multiple former and current officials.
+Netanyahu arrived at a White House in turmoil following the resignation of national security adviser Michael Flynn and CNN's report that top Trump campaign officials, including Flynn, were in contact with suspected Russian operatives during the campaign, according to multiple former and current officials.

-The topic of Russia's role in the Middle East is likely to be among the issues the leaders discuss, as Moscow has played a key role in bolstering Syrian President Bashar al-Assad in the Syrian civil war.
+The topic of Russia's role in the Middle East is likely to be among the issues the leaders discuss at their meeting following the news conference, as Moscow has played a key role in bolstering Syrian President Bashar al-Assad in the Syrian civil war.
 Iran and Israel's relations with Arab neighbors as well as the peace process are also anticipated to be major topics.

 Trump and his advisers have signaled that he will seek to strike a much friendlier stance toward Israel, a change Israeli officials have welcomed after the combative and at-times bitter relationship between Netanyahu and President Barack Obama.